spcourse/wikipedia/20 scraping/contents.md

 ## Specification

-- Extend `scraper.py` to locate GDP per capita information (**using the World Bank source**) in the DOM and create a Pandas DataFrame with two columns: `'country-name'` and `'gdp-per-capita'`.
-The DataFrame should then be saved to a CSV file, formatted as follows (but with all 222 countries listed):
+- Extend `scraper.py` to locate and extract GDP per capita information (**using the World Bank source**) in the DOM
+- Create a Pandas DataFrame with two columns: `'country-name'` and `'gdp-per-capita'`.
+- The DataFrame should be saved to a CSV file, formatted as follows (but with all 222 countries listed):

       country-name,gdp-per-capita
       Monaco,240862